 - is chemistry hard

-- why is a level chemistry so hard
+- is chemistry are hard

-- why chemistry is so hard
+- why chemistry is hard